JacksonAllan/CC/README.md

 ### How does does it work?

-`cc.h` associates type information with a container handle by declaring it as a pointer in the form of `element_type (*(*)[ container_type_id ])( key_type * )` (hence, it is a complex variation of the aforementioned "typed pointer with hidden metadata" paradigm).
+`cc.h` associates type information with a container handle by declaring it as a pointer in the form of `element_type (*(*)[ container_type_id ])( key_type * )`.
 The pointer points to the container's metadata and contents.
 API macros then use `sizeof`, `typeof`, and `_Generic` tricks to infer the container, element, and key types from the pointer at compile time, selecting the relevant function and passing the type information, along with the pointer, into it.

 Destructor, comparison, and hash functions are, where needed, infered via a novel technique for user-extendable `_Generic` macros.